Stourport power stations: Specification

 Coal was delivered to the station by barge from the River Severn and by railway along a specially constructed branch from the Severn Valley Railway line to an extensive coal store north of the station buildings.
 Cooling water for the condensers was drawn from the River Severn.

 Operational data

 Operating details of the A station was as follows:

 The decline in use (the reduced running hours) in the mid-1950s is evident; the thermal efficiency is also low.

 Operating details of the A station high pressure plant are as follows:

 In 1963 and 1972 the only operational turbo-alternator sets were the HP 1 × 35 MW and 3 × 30 MW.

 In November 1952 one man was killed and one seriously injured at Stourport power station when they fell 100 feet from a hoist inside a chimney.

 In 1959 experimental heat pumps were installed at Stourport and Meaford power stations to heat the administrative buildings.

 Stourport A power station closed on 30 October 1978 when its generating capacity had fallen to 57 MW.

 Stourport B

-Stourport B power station was built by the British Electricity Authority and was commissioned in two stages from 1950–54.
+Stourport B power station was built by the British Electricity Authority and was commissioned in two stages from 1950 to 1954.